Hooded Eyelids

 - Sensitivity to light: Your eyes might become more sensitive to light, leading to discomfort or pain.

-- Watery eyes: You may experience excessive tearing or watery eyes due to the hooded eyelids.
+- Watery eyes: You may experience excessive tearing due to the hooded eyelids.

 - Difficulty opening eyes wide: It may be hard to open your eyes fully, giving you a perpetually tired look.